moyano83/Designing-Data-Intensive-Applications/README.md

 functioning correctly in order to assure termination.

 ##### Consensus algorithms and total order broadcast
-Most of consensus algorithms don’t directly use the formal model described before.
+Most of consensus algorithms don't directly use the formal model described before.
 Instead, they decide on a sequence of values, which makes them total order broadcast algorithms.
 Total order broadcast is equivalent to repeated rounds of consensus.

 ##### Epoch numbering and quorums
 As stated before, single-leader replication needs consensus to avoid the split-brain problem, but it seems that in order to elect a leader, we first need a leader (so we need to solve consensus).
-All of the consensus protocols discussed don’t guarantee that the leader is unique.
+All of the consensus protocols discussed don't guarantee that the leader is unique.
 Instead, they can make a weaker guarantee: the protocols define an epoch number and guarantee that within each epoch, the leader is unique.
 If there is a conflict between two different leaders in two different epochs, then the leader with the higher epoch number prevails.
 For every decision that a leader wants to make, it must send the proposed value to the other nodes